My Home Food That’s Amore- Hounded by the Whore – Pasta alla Puttanesca

 6 Comments

 When I was growing up, dinner was nearly always about meat and two vegetables.
-Even when one went out to a restaurant (we’re talking the early seventies here), there would be an hors d’hoeuvre or starter followed by meat and two vegetables. … Continue reading
+Even when one went out to a restaurant (we’re talking the early seventies here), there would be an hors d’hoeuvre or starter followed by meat … Continue reading

 Bechamel.
 Bechamel is the queen of all sauces.
 Ordinary home cooks and TV celebrity cooks who get all snotty about bechamel and pretend it’s something that used to be trendy and indispensable ONLY in the past … are very silly. … Continue reading